UB-Mannheim/zotero-ocr/README.md

 ![It worked!](./screenshots/after-ocr.png)

-The defaut Zotero OCR settings are intended to facilitate troubleshooting, and you might prefer to save some space.
+The default Zotero OCR settings are intended to facilitate troubleshooting, and you might prefer to save some space.
 When you feel confident that everything is working, you may change your Zotero OCR settings to produce fewer intermediate files and attachments:
 * HTML/hocr files and intermediate images can be unselected without any risk.
 * Overwriting the initial PDF with the output can be convenient, in particular it will usually ensure that the attachment with a text layer will be the main one for your Zotero reference.
 However, you might lose your PDF if something goes wrong (possible, even if unlikely) - caution is advised.